Resources

 Audit Trail

-For example: A purchase order audit trail includes: requisition form, approval signatures, purchase order, vendor invoice, receiving report, and payment voucher.
-This chain of documents allows auditors to trace the entire transaction process.
+Example: A purchase order audit trail includes requisition form, approval signatures, purchase order, vendor invoice, receiving report, and payment voucher.

 B